-A large multistate health plan covering over 15 million lives.
+A large multi-state health plan covering more than 15 million lives.

 The business challenge

-Our client was aggressively pursuing a network strategy of negotiating new ACO shared savings arrangements with integrated health systems in their network.
+Our client was aggressively pursuing a network strategy of negotiating new Accountable Care Organization (ACO) shared savings arrangements with integrated health systems in their network.
 Their goal was to promote financial risk sharing and incentivize providers to deliver higher quality care, more efficiently.
 Many of the business processes and systems needed to achieve these changes did not exist.

 - Organization structures, roles and responsibilities: The implementation of ACO agreements required integrating impacted departments in very different ways from what was needed for a traditional fee-for-service (FFS) model.
 These gaps led to a critical need to define new roles, responsibilities and processes.

 - Legacy systems and processes: In order to achieve the scale desired as the number of ACO contracts grew through the network, the introduction of new technologies and the integration with existing technologies was necessary.

 - A new experience: Our client needed to operate in an environment where the details were constantly evolving, the demands of the business focused on rapid delivery to keep up with the market and best practices were not yet well established.

 The number of health systems entering into these agreements was increasing every six months.
 Simultaneously, the client was dealing with many other projects driven by regulatory and compliance changes impacting the industry.